yangyiming0516/undergraduate-course-projects/README.md

 ![sample2](https://raw.githubusercontent.com/yangyiming0516/undergraduate-course-projects/master/Visualization/vast/sample2.png)

 ## Natural Language Processing
 some basic nlp problems such as Ngrams and Backoff Models, word segmentation(Chinese)
+The codes are written in C++
+### ngram, smoothing, backoff
+algorithm to judge which one of two sentences is a real and correct sentence.
+Count the frequencies of unigram and bigram. calculate the probability of a sentence based on the frequencies.
+smooth the counts with add-del or good-turing smoothing.
+tried add-del+backoff and good-turing + katz backoff
+see details in readme
+### word segmentation(Chinese)